ermader/RasterSamplingTools/README.md

     On macOS 10.15, this causes the OS to offer installation of command line tools, which include Python 3.8.
 Otherwise, if you don’t have at least Python 3.8, download and install a current version of [Python 3](https://www.python.org/downloads/mac-osx/).

-* Recommended: Create a virtual environment to separate tehe tools from other Python apps.
+* Recommended: Create a virtual environment to separate the tools from other Python apps.
 Go into the directory where you’d like to keep the virtual environment for FontDocTools, create the environment, and activate it:

         cd /parent/directory/for/env/
         python3 -m venv FontTools-env